-- Member-reported digital BP readings are acceptable only if the information is collected from the member by appropriately trained staff (i.e. MA, LVN, and RN), a primary care practitioner (i.e. physician, PA, NP) or a specialist.
-If collected by a specialist, the specialist must be providing a primary care service related to the condition being assessed.
-Member provided BP readings must be recorded, dated and maintained in the member's legal health record. - In addition to indicating controlled blood pressure by submitting appropriate CPT II codes through the claims submission process, providers can upload numerator compliance information to eReports starting October 1, 2020. - If providers only provide data on controlled blood pressure through eReports, they will see very low scores in eReports and PQD through early to mid-November. - For more information, please refer to the PCP QIP Specifications, or contact the QIP Team at QIP@partnershiphp.org.
+- Only full points are available, no points will be earned through relative improvement. - In addition to indicating controlled blood pressure by submitting appropriate CPT II codes through the claims submission process, providers can upload numerator compliance information to eReports starting October 1, 2020. - If providers only provide data on controlled blood pressure through eReports, they will see very low scores in eReports and PQD through early to mid-November. - For more information, please refer to the PCP QIP Specifications, or contact the QIP Team at QIP@partnershiphp.org.